bocoup/jqfundamentals.com/content/ajax-deferreds/index.md

 asynchronous operation by manipulating the value it returns and creating a new deferred.

-In jQuery 1.8, the `.then()` method of a promise will behave like pipe.
+As of jQuery 1.8, the `.then()` method of a promise behaves like pipe.

     function doSomethingLater( fn, time ) {
       var dfd = $.Deferred();